NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 - go to interesting locations, i.e. REST binding peaks detected in both HeLa samples, available in ``peaks_hela.chr12.bed``

 - you can change the signal display mode in the tracks in the left hand side panel.
-Right click in the BAM file track, select from the menu "display"
+Right click in the BAM file track, select from the menu ``display``

-- squishy; "color by" - read strand and "group by" - read strand
+- choose squishy; ``color by`` read strand and ``group by`` read strand

 To view the ``peaks_hela.chr12.bed``